News > Tracking Avoided Carbon in Gazebo

 • For larger individual projects, try directly measuring pre- and post-conditions.
 Sometimes this can provide a more accurate, isolated result.
 When using this method, be sure to document a persistence strategy and regularly audit for savings persistence.
 Otherwise, you’ll have no validation that the avoided carbon is still being avoided.

-Energy Sensei provides visibility and rollup reporting on the decarbonization impact of plant staff across your organization.
+Gazebo provides visibility and rollup reporting on the decarbonization impact of plant staff across your organization.
 Teams can track their decarbonization progress and be rewarded for achieving a target.
 For example, a behavioral change to run a compressed air system 5% more efficiently has the same decarbonization impact as hundreds of square feet of solar panels.
 Visible reporting of these in-plant efficiency projects lets plant staff understand the full positive impact of their actions and feel like part of the decarbonization solution.

 Share this post: